games647/pwned-check/README.md

 ## Description

-Small application to scan exported passwords from your password storage against the offline hash database from [haveibeenpwned](https://haveibeenpwned.com) in order to verify if any password is exposed.
+Small application to scan exported passwords from your password storage against the offline hash database from [haveibeenpwned](https://haveibeenpwned.com) in order to verify if any passwords are exposed.
 It includes many performance features, making the scan very fast **without needing any intermediate conversion** of the original hash database file.
 Using that it would make it even faster (See [Index](#Index)).